 If the roof’s shingles are cracked, it’s typically a sign of wind damage or cold weather.
 Just a few cracked shingles can be replaced, but if there’s cracking all over the...

-Choosing right type of roofing for a home is extremely important.
-Not only do people want their roof to hold up in a storm but they also want the roof to last for a long time.
-Replacing a roof is not a necessarily inexpensive project, which is why it is important to choose the right roof type the first time.
+Choosing the right type of roofing for your Myrtle Beach home is extremely important.
+Not only do you want your roof to hold up in a storm but you also want a roof that last a for a long time.
+Replacing a roof is not necessarily an inexpensive project, which is why it is important to choose the right roof type the first time with the guidance of local professionals.
 There are several types of roofing that are more popular than others for a variety of reasons.

 Asphalt shingles are some of the most popular options for roofing types today because of a variety of reasons.
 They tend to be lower in cost than other options, are easy to find, and they also come in many different colors and style to fit the home design.
 They come in two different types: organic and fiberglass.
 The organic shingles are usually made from recycled felt paper and have a layer of asphalt to make them waterproof.
 Organic shingles are more durable than the fiberglass option but also tend to be more expensive.
 Fiberglass roof shingles have the same asphalt layer but also have a fiberglass mat on top of the asphalt.
 There is also usually a ceramic covering of granules to reflect UV rays which can help deflect some heat, although not as much as some of the other roofing options.